General Terms and Conditions

 9. Remuneration

-9.1 The seller shall render the goods and services at fixed prices.
+9.1 The seller shall supply the goods/services at fixed prices.

 9.3 The seller will issue invoices in accordance with the payment plan.
-If no such plan was agreed, invoicing shall be after all goods and services have been provided.
-Value added tax is to be indicated separately in the invoice.
+If no such plan was agreed, invoicing shall be after all goods/services have been provided.
 Unless otherwise agreed, payment will be within 30 days of receipt of the properly issued invoice.

-9.4 For central Federal Administration10 procurements, the seller is obliged to submit an electronic invoice11 to the buyer if the contract value exceeds CHF 5,000 (excl.
+9.4 For central Federal Administration procurements10, the seller is obliged to submit an electronic in- voice11 to the buyer if the contract value exceeds CHF 5,000 (excl.
 VAT).
 The buyer determines the delivery options.

 10. Default